We’re developing our long-term strategy for the decade ahead, and want it to be shaped by the people and communities closest to us.

 What we heard about JRCT’s role

-Firstly, we heard a lot of support for JRCT, and for how we work.
-Those we spoke to consistently highlighted JRCT’s distinctive contribution, particularly:
+Firstly, we heard positive reflections on JRCT and our ways of working.
+Those we spoke to also pointed to JRCT’s distinctive contribution, particularly:

 Eight themes emerging from the conversations